 Know the medicines you take.
 Keep a list of them to show your doctor or pharmacist when you get a new medicine.

-- Take Relpax exactly as your doctor tell you to take it.
+- Take RELPAX exactly as your doctor tells you to take it.

 - Your doctor may change your dose if needed.
 Do not change your dose without first talking to your doctor.